 - Automatically calculating linked rates through loading and penalty rate multipliers;

-- Defining what is exempt from KiwiSaver, PAYE and ACC Levy;
+- Defining what is exempt from KiwiSaver, PAYE, GST and ACC Levy;

 - Configuring leave accrual;

-- Excluding certain pay components from being calculated as part of Average Weekly Earnings.
+- Excluding certain pay components from being calculated as part of Average Weekly Earnings and Ordinary Weekly Pay.

+To access the pay categories page, go to 'Payroll settings > Pay categories'.
 The default set up for a new business includes several already configured Pay Categories.
-You will also notice that pay categories labelled "SYSTEM" cannot be edited at all:
+You will also notice that pay categories labelled 'SYSTEM' cannot be edited at all:

 This is intentional to ensure the system calculates the pay categories and associated components in a specific manner.